 The advanced functionality and target audience is reflected in the Vyper Novo’s price, which we feel is still affordable because of what it does.
 You can even add air integration at a later time, and the overall cost is less than other high-end models with air integration.

 With that said, the Zoop Novo is not a bad product.
-It just looks bad compared to the Vyper Novo.
+It just looks bad compared to higher-end Suunto dive computers like the Suunto Vyper Novo or Suunto D5.
 When comparing it to other entry level dive computers, such as the Cressi Leonardo or Mares Puck Pro, it is not lacking in features and the price is just right.

 If you are just starting out with scuba diving and are looking to get your first dive computer, the Suunto Zoop Novo is a fantastic choice.
 The features it has is sufficient for your first 100-200 dives and it will keep you safe the entire time.
 Don’t be in a rush to buy the newest and most expensive model for your first dive computer, since you never know what is going to come out in a few years’ time.

 If you are an experienced diver or a technical diver, the built-in digital compass and capability to handle multiple gas mixes as well as wirelessly track them makes the Vyper Novo a reliable companion for your technical dives.

 We feel that comparing a beginner dive computer like the Zoop Novo to the high-end Vyper Novo wasn’t very fair, but some people were interested.
 You can see how the Zoop Novo fares against other entry-level dive computers, such as vs. the Cressi Leonardo here and vs. the Cressi Giotto here.